nf-core/website/markdown/developers/modules.md

 ---
-title: Adding a new module
+title: DSL2 Modules
-subtitle: Follow this walkthrough for adding and reviewing new nf-core modules
+subtitle: Guidelines and reference for DSL2 modules
 ---

 If you decide to upload a module to `nf-core/modules` then this will ensure that it will become available to all nf-core pipelines, and to everyone within the Nextflow community!
 See [`modules/`](https://github.com/nf-core/modules/tree/master/modules) for examples.

-See [the dsl2 modules tutorial](tutorials/dsl2_modules_tutorial) for how to add a module!
+See the [dsl2 modules tutorial](tutorials/dsl2_modules_tutorial) for a step by step guide for how to add a module!

 ## Terminology